allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I don't have any real [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for my switches(s) at the moment.
+I don't have any real [Automations][automations] for my switches(s) at the moment.
 Exept making sure they are on at start up.

 **Automations:**
 <details>